Skip to main content

 • Do not brush the implant site for the first 7 days

-• Rinse gently with prescribed chlorhexidine mouthwash or warm salt water 2–3× daily
+• Rinse gently with prescribed chlorhexidine mouthwash or warm salt water 2 to 3 times daily

-• Brush and floss other teeth normally, avoiding the surgical area
+• Brush and floss your other teeth normally, staying away from the surgical area

-• After 7 days, you may gently clean around the implant with a soft toothbrush
+• After 7 days, you can gently clean around the implant with a soft toothbrush

 Activity Restrictions

-• Avoid bending over or heavy lifting — increases blood pressure and bleeding
+• Avoid bending over or heavy lifting.
+It raises blood pressure and can increase bleeding.

-• Sleep with head elevated for the first 3 nights
+• Sleep with your head elevated for the first 3 nights

-• Do not wiggle, touch, or apply pressure to the implant site
+• Do not wiggle, touch, or put pressure on the implant site

 Implant Healing Timeline

-Weeks 2–4: Gum tissue heals, early bone integration begins
+Weeks 2 to 4: Gum tissue heals, early bone bonding begins

 After Root Canal Treatment

-Most patients are surprised by how comfortable they feel after a root canal.
-The procedure removes the infected nerve, so you should feel significantly better than before treatment.
-Some tenderness is normal for 3–7 days.
+Most patients are surprised by how good they feel after a root canal.
+The procedure removes the infected nerve, so you should feel better than you did before.
+Some soreness is normal for 3 to 7 days.

 First 24 Hours